 Hockley: Although intentionally broad in scope, the exhibition explores key themes, including the mining of history in order to reimagine the present or future, a profound and sustained consideration of questions of equity along financial, racial, and sexual lines, a concern with climate change, and explorations of the vulnerability of the body.
 Artists in the exhibition are engaged with notions of what community means and can provide while using art to confront and cope with our current world.

 The Whitney Museum of American Art is at 99 Gansevoort Street in New York.
-The Whitney Biennial runs from May 17 through September 22, 2019.
+The Whitney Biennial is on view through September 22, 2019.